apteanuj/anuj.github.io/ph465s20/ph465s20index.md

 One of the most important aspects of success in fields of high levels of intellectual difficulty is self-care.
 It is also one of the most neglected.
 - Get enough sleep, and do so on a regular schedule.
 One of the biggest predictors of undergraduate success is sleep habits.
 For example, [give this a read](https://www.nytimes.com/2018/08/13/well/an-underappreciated-key-to-college-success-sleep.html).
 Pulling all-nighters or similar *is not useful at all* except in the most basic, memorization-based classes.
 - Similarly, take care of yourself in other ways.
 It is extremely important that you work hard, but working without also having complementary rest, relaxation, and self-care, is rarely very productive intellectually.
-- We'll be using Slack and other tools that make it very easy to communicate and collaborate -- which is great!
+- We'll be using various tools that make it very easy to communicate and collaborate -- which is great!
 Be but careful of letting that become an always-online expectaction.
 You neither have to be responding to electronic communication all the time, nor should you expect that of your peers or me.
 It is OK and healthy to mentally check-out from those things regularly!

 ## Course communication